saslani/sparkler/README.md

 ### Deployable project
  >You can release this project using command "make release".
 This will create a gunzip file under "target" directory.
- You can unzip the file anywhere, run migrage.sh (pass two arguments, url and username) and service.sh (pass 3 arguments: port, url and username) and start using the live app.
+ You can unzip the file anywhere, run migrate.sh (pass two arguments, url and username, or modify to accept password as well) and service.sh
+ (pass 3 arguments: port, url and username, or modify to accept password as well) and start using the live app.

 ### Separation of concerns
- > In this template I tried to make the models be as pure as possible, therefore used the ExampleRow to correspond to a row in the database, DAO to access the db, and payload to transfer JSON to Model and vice-versa where needed.
+ > In this template I tried to make the models be as pure as possible, therefore, used the ExampleRow to correspond to a row in the database, DAO to access the db, and payload to transfer JSON to Model and vice-versa where needed.

 ### Architecture
-  >* Language: Java
+  >* Language: Java 8
+  * SDK: 1.8
   * Framework: Spark Java
   * Build tool: maven and make
   * Database: H2Database - Lightweight SQL2o - migrations with Flyway